 Assistant Softball Coach Jenna Roberts talks about what brought her to NIU and what it means to coach here in DeKalb.

-Sutcliffe guided the Huskies to a 27-31 overall record, a 14-8 mark in league play and a run to the championship game in the 2013 MAC Softball Tournament.
+In her first season at NIU, Sutcliffe guided the Huskies to a 27-31 overall record, a 14-8 mark in league play and a run to the championship game in the 2013 MAC Softball Tournament.
 The Huskies opened their tournament run with a win over Sutcliffe's former school, Miami, and knocked off top-seeded Ball State, twice.
 However, the Huskies could not get past Central Michigan, falling to the Chippewas twice, including a 4-2 loss in 11 innings in the MAC Championship game.

 In addition to team accomplishments, several Huskies distinguished themselves on an individual level.
 Jennifer Barnett was a Senior CLASS Award finalist and was the first Huskie to earn the Nan Harvey Award, given to a MAC player, coach or staff member who demonstrates commitment, leadership and toughness.
 A first team All-MAC honoree, she was one of six NFCA All-America Scholar Athlete for NIU.
 Fellow senior Amanda Sheppard earned a 2013 NIU Outstanding Woman Award, NFCA All-America Scholar Athlete award and was one of three Huskies named to the 2013 MAC All-Tournament Team.